 How to encourage the reporting of sexism and sexual harassment

 Start building a culture where all pupils feel comfortable raising concerns about sexism and sexual harassment.
-Encourage pupils and staff to call out unacceptable behaviour and explain what you mean by a 'zero-tolerance' approach.
+Encourage pupils and staff to call out unacceptable behaviour, and explain what you mean by a 'zero-tolerance' approach.

 Contents

-1. Key barriers to reporting
+1. Understand the key barriers to reporting

-2. Importance of reporting 'lower level' incidents
+2. Stress the importance of reporting 'lower level' incidents

 3. Call out unacceptable behaviour